inc2734/mw-wp-form/readme.txt

 = 2.6.2 =
 * Bugfix  : Fixed a bug that class attribute can't set at radio.
+* Bugfix  : Fixed a bug that id and class attribute can't set at file.

 = 2.6.1 =
 * Changed : Removed for the Generator code.